Aperlae/Tentative-newt-ape/README.md

 # Tentative-newt-ape - Frontend Mentor - Easybank Landing Page Solution

 Welcome and thanks for viewing my solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects. _
-Hope this helps you understand how this page was built.
+Hope when this is ready it helps you understand more how this page was built_

 ## Table of contents